AdobeDocs/platform-learn.en/help/tutorial-comprehensive-technical-v22/modules/module1/ex1.md

 - **[!UICONTROL Tags]** gives an overview of all client-side properties
 - **[!UICONTROL App Configurations]** gives an overview of all App Configurations to enable Push Notifications (which is used/enabled in combination with Project Sierra)
 - **[!UICONTROL Datastreams]** are explored in the [next exercise](./ex2.md)
-- **[!UICONTROL Event Forwarding]** gives an overview of all server-side properties which are explored in [Module 21 - Data Collection & Real-time Server Side Forwarding with Launch](../module21/aep-data-collection-ssf.md)
+- **[!UICONTROL Event Forwarding]** gives an overview of all server-side properties which are explored in [Module 14 - Real-Time CDP Connections: Event Forwarding](../module14/aep-data-collection-ssf.md)
 - **[!UICONTROL Identities]** gives you an overview of all available identity namespaces
 - **[!UICONTROL Schemas]** gives you an overview of all available XDM schemas, along with the ability to create and update XDM schemas

 ## Further Information

 Adobe Experience Platform Data Collection is a very advanced tool that has scope beyond an Adobe Experience Platform tutorial.
 Organizations might not use Adobe Experience Platform Data Collection for its tag management capabilities and instead use non-Adobe tag management solutions for injecting code and managing tags.
 Using a non-Adobe tag management solution is supported by Adobe and Adobe Professional Services.
-In this Comprehensive Technical Tutorial for Adobe Experience Platform, you'll also learn how to use for instance Google Tag Manager to ingest data into Adobe Experience Platform, as part of [Module 9.
-Data Ingestion using Google Tag Manager and Google Analytics](./../module9/data-ingestion-using-google-tag-manager-and-google-analytics.md).

 Some further reading for those interested in understanding Adobe Experience Platform Data Collection further are included below.

 - [Adobe Experience Platform Data Collection User Guide](https://experienceleague.adobe.com/docs/experience-platform/tags/home.html)